catseye/SixtyPical/tests/SixtyPical Callgraph.md

     | }
     = {
     =     "main": {
-    =         "potentially-called-by": [
+    =         "potentially-called-by": [],
-    =             "*preserved*"
-    =         ],
     =         "potentially-calls": [
     =             "other"
+    =         ],
-    =         ]
+    =         "reachable": true
     =     },
     =     "other": {
     =         "potentially-called-by": [
     =             "main"
     =         ],
-    =         "potentially-calls": []
+    =         "potentially-calls": [],
+    =         "reachable": true
     =     }
     = }

-If a routine is not called by another routine, and it is not `main` and it is not explicitly marked as preserved, this absence will be noted, and a compiler or linker will be permitted to omit it from the final executable.
+If a routine is not potentially called by any other routine that is ultimately potentially called by `main`, this absence will be noted — the routine will not be considered reachable — and a compiler or linker will be permitted to omit it from the final executable.

     | define main routine
     | {